carlmontanari/scrapli/README.md

 scrapli supports using OpenSSH configuration files in a few ways.
 For "system" SSH transport (default setting ), passing a path to a config file will simply make scrapli "point" to that file, and therefore use that configuration files attributes (because it is just exec'ing system SSH!).
 See the [Transport Notes](#transport-notes -caveats-and-known-issues) section for details about what Transport supports what configuration options.
+You can also pass `True` to let scrapli search in system default locations for an ssh config file (`~/.ssh/config` and `/etc/ssh/ssh_config`.)

-*NOTE* -- when using the system (default) SSH transport driver scrapli does NOT disable strict host checking by default .
-Obviously this is the "smart" behavior, but it can be overridden on a per host basis in your SSH config file, or by passing `False` to the "auth_strict_key" argument on object instantiation.
+*NOTE* -- scrapli does NOT disable strict host checking by default.
+Obviously this is the "smart" behavior, but it can be overridden on a per host basis in your SSH config file, or by passing `False` to the "auth_strict_key " argument on object instantiation.

 ```python
 from scrapli.driver.core import IOSXEDriver